Abstracts of talks at the Etelsen IFIP WG1.3 meeting

 == Sunday July 4th, 2010 - 14h--

-- 1 - Peter D. Mosses, Swansea University
+• 1 - Peter D. Mosses, Swansea University

-CASL and SOS
+CASL and SOS slides

 Abstract:

 Theoretical studies in structural operational semantics (SOS) are often based on specifications whose signatures are unsorted, where the only operations are total term constructors, and where relations are restricted to labelled transitions between terms (and predicates).
 In this talk, it is suggested that SOS might benefit considerably from adoption of the much richer signatures provided by the Common Algebraic Specification Language (CASL), as well as from the use of CASL's structured specifications to express the relationship between the various parts of SOS specifications.
 However, specifying SOS rules as Horn clauses in CASL has some potential drawbacks, such as the need to consider the full CASL logic when reasoning about the ways in which transitions can be derived, and whether CASL's free models provide adequate foundations for SOS in the presence of negative premises of rules.
+Note that CASL already has an extension, CASL-LTL, which is intended for general use in specifying labelled transition systems and reactive systems.
+CASL-LTL involves dynamic sorts, and allows temporal logic formulae.
+SOS specifications of programming languages and process algebras do not appear to require the direct use of temporal logic.

-University of Cambridge and University of Warsaw
+• 2 - Bartek Klin, University of Cambridge and University of Warsaw

-SOS, modal logic and compositionality
+SOS, modal logic and compositionality slides

 Abstract:

-- 3 - Till Mossakowski,
+• 3 - Till Mossakowski,

-Modular constructions of models
+Modular constructions of models slides

 Joint work with: Oliver Kutz, Dominik Lucke